fdbresearch/FBENCH/data/imdb/readme.md

 ## Queries

-To more easily experiment with different queries over the data, the script "load_data.sql" can be used to load the (converted) tables into a PostgreSQL database.

-The folder "fdbQueryConfigs" contains five queries, which can also be found as SQL-statements in "load_data.sql".
-Copying the dtree.txt, schema.conf, and hypercube.conf out of fdbQueryConfigs into this directory makes it possible to run the respective query using FDB.
+The folder "fdbQueryConfigs" contains four queries.
+Copying the dtree.txt and schema.conf out of fdbQueryConfigs into the directory also containing the data tables makes it possible to run the respective query using FDB.
 All the joins are Primary key/Foreign key joins, but some are many-to-many.

 The Queries are as follows: